-Given a triangular array of random variables and a growth rate without a full upper asymptotic density, if the empirical distributions converge for any sub-arrays with the same growth rate, then the triangular array is asymptotically independent.
+Given a triangular array with m_n random variables in the n-th row and a growth rate $\{k_n\}{n=1}^{\infty}$ with $\limsup{n\to\infty} (k_n/m_n) < 1$, if the empirical distributions converge for any sub-arrays with the same growth rate, then the triangular array is asymptotically independent.
+In other words, if the empirical distribution of any k_n random variables in the n-th row of the triangular array is asymptotically close in probability to the law of a randomly selected random variable among these k_n random variables, then two randomly selected random variables from the n-th row of the triangular array are asymptotically close to being independent.
 This provides a converse law of large numbers by deriving asymptotic independence from a sample stability condition.
 It follows that a triangular array of random variables is asymptotically independent if and only if the empirical distributions converge for any sub-arrays with a given asymptotic density in (0, 1).
-Our proof uses the method of nonstandard analysis, and Loeb measure spaces in particular.
+Our proof is based on nonstandard analysis, a general method arisen from mathematical logic, and Loeb measure spaces in particular.

-Keywords: Law of large numbers, necessity of asymptotic independence, triangular array of random variables, constant empirical distributions, insurance, Loeb measure, nonstandard analysis.
+Keywords: Law of large numbers, nonstandard analysis, Loeb measure, necessity of asymptotic independence, triangular array of random variables, constant empirical distributions, insurance.